Seneca-ICTOER/OPS345v2/docs/Labs/lab1.md

 ## Lab 1 Sign-Off

-Take screenshots showing the following:
+Take screenshots showing the following and organize them nicely into a single document:
 - The "details" screen of deb-router-1 showing its NICs and which networks they are attached to
 - The "details" screen of deb-router-2 showing its NICs and which networks they are attached to
 - The "details" screen of mint-client showing its NICs and which networks they are attached to
 - The "details" screen of win-client showing its NICs and which networks they are attached to
 - deb-router-1 successfully pinging google.com

-## Exploration Questions

-1.
+Make sure you label your screenshots!